 Side effects, contraindications and interactions of krill oil

 The recommended dose does not produce any side effects.
 You may only feel more energized and, therefore, more active.

 Patients who suffer from a coagulation disorder must previously consult their doctor before consuming krill oil.

 Even if you are allergic to sea food, there should not be any problems, because the allergy is to their proteins, and pure krill oil does not have proteins, so the chances of being intolerant are remote.

-Regarding krill oil and its interaction with other products, it is advisable to inform the doctor if you are consuming anti-coagulant medicines, or any others medicines like estrogens, etc…
+Regarding krill oil and its interaction with other products, it is advisable to inform your doctor if you are consuming anti-coagulant medicines, or any others medicines like estrogens, etc…

 For more information about this interesting supplement, visit this link to Examine.com.

 New studies show that it has a lot of advantages regarding other products with Omega-3 fatty acids.

 The experts agree on the fact that using krill oil has a positive effect on women with menstrual pain.
 Many symptoms of the premenstrual syndrome can be reduced up to a 50% by using krill oil